 I have never really understood the Buddhist idea of not having a self.
 Surely just being aware of yourself thinking presupposes some kind of self, just as Descartes thought it did.
-Even if it is just my brain doing a kind of loop so as to look at itself, this is still a kind of self.
+Even if it is just my brain doing a kind of loopy thing so as to look at itself, this is still a kind of self.

-A sense of self comes into existence when you become aware of yourself and departs again when you forget yourself again.
+A sense of self comes into existence when you become aware of yourself and it departs again when you forget yourself.
 Even so, you must at some level continue to be aware of yourself, otherwise you wouldn’t be able to distinguish yourself from the man standing next to you.
 Your sense of self can be weak or strong, depending on how much time you spend constructing, reconstructing and just generally thinking about yourself.
 If you spend a lot of time on this project then you are likely to have a strong sense of self.
 If not, then not.

 You know, in the very moment the door swung to behind me, I forgot the road with its fallen chestnut leaves, its cabs and tradesmen’s carts, I forgot the sort of gravitational pull back to the discipline and obedience of home, I forgot all hesitations and fear, forgot discretion, forgot all the intimate realities of this life.
 I became in a moment a very glad and wonder-happy little boy – in another world.
 It was a world with a different quality, a warmer, more penetrating and mellower light, with a faint clear gladness in its air, and wisps of sun-touched cloud in the blueness of its sky.